Anyone who has tried to find a job online has no doubt come across hundreds of work-at-home scams.

-This is how work from home scams with an element of check-cashing actually work:
+This is how work from home scams through check-cashing actually work:

 - Jobseekers are sent the checks that will be used to pay for a product or service.

-- Victims are instructed to deposit the check in their own banks, keep a portion of the “money” and send back the change via Western Union to the scammers.
+- Victims are instructed to deposit the check into their own banks, keep a portion of the “money” and send back the change via wire transfer to the scammers.
 The check will bounce after it has been deposited because it’s fake.

-- Victims not only lost money that they sent via wire transfer, but also have to repay the bank once the check clears.
+- Victims not only lose the money that they sent via wire transfer but also have to repay the bank once the check bounces.

 Be very afraid of this scam.